 Executive Functioning Assessment: Many students have learning and discipline issues related to Executive Functioning difficulties.
 The Behavioral Rating Inventory for Executive Functioning (BRIEF) assesses 8 areas of brain function and offers recommendations for school, students, and parents.
 Additional services include customized planning for behavioral or study/learning issues, support for parents, and individualized support for the student.

 ADHD Coaching Services: I work together with parents and the child to create a personalized plan of action.
 This is a very student-centered process.
 The student sees the results, participates in decision making, and reaps the rewards of progress.
 Parents are a part of this team and provide very necessary support in the process.

-Mindful Meditation for Teens and Tweens: A 6-week session based on the latest research and information on mindfulness practices, utilizing the Learning to Breathe Curriculum for Adolescents, and adopting a playful and practical approach, I introduce students to the wonders of paying attention to themselves in a new way.
-These skills address inattention, stress management, dysregulation, anxiety, anger, and depression.
-Each session addresses a different mindful practice, exercises on getting to know oneself, and meditations to take away and use in real life. $240 for the Class (6 sessions)
+Mindfulness Based Stress Reduction for tweens and teens: I am certified in MBSR-T and Mindfulness Practices.
+These skills address inattention, stress management, emotional regulation, anxiety, anger, and depression.
+Each session addresses a different mindful practice, exercises on getting to know oneself, and meditations to take away and use in real life.

 I no longer accept insurance, however, many insurance companies have Out Of Network Benefits so that you can see the provider that offers you the best fit for your situation and preferences.
 Please contact your insurance company for details on your deductible and their reimbursement rate once the deductible is met.